 Step 4: Place your hand under the pomegranate seed side, with your fingers apart so the seeds can fall through them.

 Step 5: Take a wooden spoon or a sturdy rubber spoon used for baking.
 Hit the rounded part of the pomegranate, squeezing the slightest bit, and let the pomegranate tendrils or seeds (whatever you refer to them as) fall through your fingers.

 Step 6: Continue hitting the pomegranate with the spoon on all sides of the pomegranate half.
 When all the seeds have fallen out, do the same with the other half.

-can this dish be made ahead of time?
+Can this Winter Fruit Salad be made ahead of time?